COV 457 Deferred Compensation Plan

 - Roth (after-tax) contributions: You pay taxes on these contributions now and make tax-free withdrawals later, if certain criteria are met.

 You choose a dollar amount of your eligible compensation to contribute to the plan.
 Your contributions are automatically deducted each pay period and deposited into your Plan account.
 The minimum amount you can contribute is $10 per pay period.
-The maximum you can contribute is up to 100% of includible compensation or the maximum IRS annual contribution limits*, whichever is less.
+The maximum you can contribute is 100% of includible compensation or the maximum IRS annual contribution limits*, whichever is less.

 SmartStep

 Increasing your contributions on a regular basis may help you reach your savings goals faster.
 The SmartStep contribution rate escalator can automatically increase your contributions on a schedule you select.
 You also choose the increase percentage.
-You can change the frequency, and percentage, or turn off the feature as desired.
+You can change the frequency and percentage, or turn off the feature as desired.

 Learn more about this feature or log in to your DCP Account at dcp.varetire.org/login to choose SmartStep now.